 The yellow undertone keeps this a warm paint color.
 When you think green, you might think green like grass or emerald or even a hunter green – those greens are cool, but Artichoke is a warm neutral adding warmth to a space.

-In the bathroom, Artichoke looks a little darker since the bathroom has no natural light from a window.
+Any paint can change with lighting and Artichoke is no exception.
+In our daughter’s bathroom, Artichoke looks a little darker since the bathroom has no natural light from a window.
 The only natural light the bathroom receives is when the door is open and it’s daylight outside.
 Since the wallpaper in the bathroom is darker; the vanity doesn’t have a lot of light bouncing off of it giving the paint color a nice deep tone.

-The paint color on the cabinet looks brighter.
+The paint color on the cabinet in the bedroom looks brighter.
 Since there is a of natural light in the space and the backdrop is a white wall.
 The light bounces off of the cabinet differently than on the bathroom vanity.

 To be honest, you could use this paint color anywhere, but personally not sure it would be gorgeous covering an entire room.
 SW Artichoke seems more of an accent color, not exactly a color I would want to see occupying whole walls.